StorefrontCloud/help-storefrontcloud-io/docs/guide/cli-tool/command-cp.md

 node scripts/cli.js cp catalog-copy.json api:var/catalog.json
 ```

-**Note:** You may transfer the whole folders (both sides) with the same shell calls as presented above.
+**Note:** You may transfer the whole folders (in both directions) with the same shell calls as presented above.